brummer10/Mamba/README.md

 You could select a MIDI file with the File Selector.
 It will be loaded in the play buffer of the first channel, regardless how much channels it use.
 You could use then channel 2 - 16 to record your own playing into it.
 To play along with it you could use any channel.
+A loaded file will become the Master channel for the looper.

 To save your work just go to Menu -> "File" -> "Save MIDI file as", select the path and enter a file name.
-If you don't give the usual file extension (*.mid
+If you don't give the usual file extension Mamba will add the extension .midi befor save it.

 ### Fluidsynth